rust-lang-deprecated/failure/book/src/fail.md

 ```

 Because `&Fail` supports downcasting, you can also inspect causes in more
-detail if you are expecting a certain `Fail`ure:
+detail if you are expecting a certain failure:

 ```rust
 while let Some(cause) = fail.cause() {